 This post originally appeared in the McPherson Weekly News. (www.mcphersonweeklynews.com)

 An incredibly fun genre of board games has been largely untapped gamers, and that is those using “Hidden Movement.”
 There’s a decent amount of variety within this genre, but with one consistency: one or more players track their piece’s movement on a separate piece of paper.
 Typically the hidden player’s piece is not placed on the board until “seen” by at least one player.
-This varies from game to game, but they all have a similar feel.
+This varies from game to game (find more info on this site), but they all have a similar feel.
 Think of them as “Hide and Seek as a board game.”
 Although it can potentially have major flaws, this single game mechanism alone creates tons of intensity and also creates a unique experience like no other board game genre.

 A massive disclaimer, however, is that most games in this genre are subject to major.
 It is possible for a hidden player to accidentally reveal themselves.
 In a hidden movement game such as Nuns on the Run, where multiple Abbesses are sneaking around, trying not to be caught by the Nuns, this doesn’t necessarily ruin the game.
 However, in Specter Ops, it could be much more penalizing and potentially cost the Agent player the game.
 This simply means that players need to fairly thoroughly understand the rules or be able to look them up on the fly if they do not.